Point processes of the Poisson-Skellam family: Generalized Skellam family

 Note that the covariance (\ref{covarianzaComponentiScomposizione}) between the two components $S_1,S_2$ is always positive.

 \begin{proof} By means of definition (\ref{definizioneInfinitesimaleSkellamGeneralizzatoNonOmogeneo}), (\ref{saltiDecomposizioneSkellam}) and the description after the latter formula, we derive the following infinitesimal behavior of the joint distribution of $S_1$ and $S_2$.
 For the sake of completeness we consider the case where $\mathcal{I}\cap (-\infty,0)\not=\emptyset$, i.e. $S$ can perform negative jumps.
-For $n_1,n_2\in\mathbb{Z}$ and $t\ge0$, Note that the expression in the case of $i_1=i_2 = 0$ derives by means of the following computation,
+For $n_1,n_2\in\mathbb{Z}$ and $t\ge0$, where in step \eqref{passaggioDecomposizioneGenerale} we used that $S(t+\dif t)$, conditionally on $S(t)$ is independent on $S_1(t)$ and $S_2(t)$.
+Note that the expression in the case of $i_1=i_2 = 0$ derives by means of the following computation (similarly applied also for $\mathcal{I}^-$),

-Now, from (\ref{definizioneInfinitesimaleSkellamGeneralizzatoNonOmogeneoScomposizione}) we derive a difference-differential equation for the joint probability mass function $p_t(m,n) = P\{S_1(t) = m,S_2(t) = n\}$, with $mnn\in\mathbb{Z}$,
+Now, from (\ref{definizioneInfinitesimaleSkellamGeneralizzatoNonOmogeneoScomposizione}) we derive a difference-differential equation for the joint probability mass function $p_t(m,n) = P\{S_1(t) = m,S_2(t) = n\}$, with $m,n\in\mathbb{Z}$,